Updating Results

 2. Every applicant must either

-3. have alternative qualifications or experience acceptable to the Pro-Vice-Chancellor (Humanities).
+2. have equivalent alternative qualifications or experience acceptable to the Pro-Vice-Chancellor (Commerce).

 Masters (Coursework)